-Settlers of Catan is one of the most popular board games out there, and it has a lot of going for it.
+Settlers of Catan is one of the most popular board games out there, as it is an example of a perfect design.
 Your decisions matter, it involves just a right amount of randomness, and it has a compelling goal.
 However, one of its biggest downsides is that it isn’t a great game if there are only two players.
-So today we’ll talk about how to play Catan for 2 players.
+That’s why today we’ll talk about how to play Catan with 2 players.

 Alternate Catan Rules for 2 Players

 One of the great strategic elements of Catan is competing for the limited amount of land available.
-When there are only two players, there’s less competition for resources.
+When there are only two players, there isn’t that much competition for resources.
 You can combat that by removing some resource tiles.

 In total, you have to remove five tiles, one for each resource.
 These are now considered Water tiles, which means that your island should consist of:

 - 3 Forests

 - 3 Pastures

 - 1 Desert

 Of course, this means that you’ll end up with too many number tokens.
 You should remove one of each of the following number tokens: 3, 4, 10, 11.
 Then you put both 2 and 12 number tokens on one tile.
 You get resources from that tile whenever you roll 2 or 12.